Position Information in Transformers: An Overview: Background

 \subsection{Transformer Model}

 Attention mechanisms were first used in the context of machine translation by \newcite{bahdanau2015neural}.
 While they still relied on a recurrent neural network in its core, \newcite{vaswani2017attention} proposed a model that relies on attention only.
 They found that it outperforms current recurrent neural network approaches by large margins on the machine translation task.
 In their paper they introduced a new neural network architecture, the \emph{Transformer Model}, which is an encoder-decoder architecture.
-We now briefly describe the essential building block, \emph{Transformer Encoder Blocks} as shown in \figref{teb}.
+We now briefly describe the essential building block, the \emph{Transformer Encoder Block} as shown in \figref{teb}. \figref{teb} and notation follows \cite{dufter2021distributed}.
 One block, also called layer, is a function $f_\theta: \mathbb{R}^{\tmax{} \times d} \to \mathbb{R}^{\tmax{} \times d}$ with $f_\theta(\matrix{X})=:\matrix{Z}$ that is defined by